ecanali/ecanali/README.md

 # Hi there 👋 ERICK here!

 - Front-end developer with 3+ years of professional experience, specializing in remote work for large companies.
-- In recent years I have focused my work on private projects from companies I am employed by and on my own commercial web application (code not publicly available).
+- In recent years I have focused my work on private projects from companies I am employed by and on my own commercial web application (code not publicly available but you can check out a quick video demonstration at <a href="https://sellerup.app/front">my app's page here</a>).
 - Graduating in Bachelor of Science in Computer Science.
 - Expertise in using the Angular framework and TypeScript for daily development tasks.
 - Strong focus on achieving "pixel-perfect" designs and creating responsive and aesthetically pleasing user interfaces.